Garmundo/Extended-unit-arsenal/README.md

 mindustry.
 All require the vanilla resources and have sprites which resemble the vanilla art style

-3 new land units.
-6 new turrets
-1 Super boss unit

-6 new campaign maps.

--New Areas beyond Disconsolate passage-

-3 new campaign map
-2 new ores
-5 new turrets
-7 new enemies
+Turrets: 7 vanilla-resource turrets and  5 using special ores 8 new "dark" enemy units
-1 boss battle map
+Plus 9 campaign maps and a boss battle map

 Hopefully this mod doesn't die in v6 lmao.
 RIP molten chasm fortress facs